By Lauren Brincat, Curator and Gary Hammond, Collections Volunteer

 Edward Lange’s Brown Brothers Huntington Pottery captures in vivid detail one of Long Island’s oldest and largest potteries, providing a rare depiction of a nineteenth-century American kiln site and a local industry that relied on clay, one of the region’s most abundant and important natural resources.
 With many of its potters hailing from the Hudson Valley, Huntington was part of a significant network of potteries that grew up in the 1800s, making New York State one of the nation’s leading pottery producers.

 Fifty years later, George, Stephen, and Thomas Brown, brothers from Poughkeepsie, took over the pottery.
 Brown continued to use the same buildings described in 1813.
-They were still there when Lange painted the site in 1880, but with one noticeable addition.
-To the left of the image is George Brown’s “new” house—the very structure in which this painting was discovered a century later.
+They were still there when Lange painted the site in 1880, but with one noticeable addition: to the left of the image is George Brown’s “new” house—the very structure in which this painting was discovered a century later.
 On February 2, 1873, the Long Islander newspaper noted its construction: “Mr. George Brown, one of the partners of this firm, is building a handsome two and a half story house 24 x 34, near the site of his present residence, just above the pottery…” The home still stands today.

 In typical Edward Lange fashion, the painting is extraordinary for the amount of information it conveys about the business.
 Both the earthenware and stoneware kilns are fired up, presumably with the cords of wood stacked in the yard nearby.
 Surviving accounts in the collection of the Huntington Historical Society indicate that Brown’s customers not only paid in cash, but in cords of “seder” (cedar) and oak as well.
-Although not marked, the vessel is believed to be the Mary Emma Suydam, a sloop owned by Brown for the shipping of wares and the bringing in of raw materials.
+Although not marked, the ship is believed to be the Mary Emma Suydam, a sloop owned by Brown for the shipping of wares and the bringing in of raw materials.
 Three men are shown on the sloop: one loading stoneware into the hold and two others working on the sails fore and aft.
 Brown generally had four men in his employ who labored for ten hours a day and earned about $1.50 each day.
 In total, nine workers are depicted in the paining—some carrying pots and wood, another using a wheelbarrow, and two others loading up one of the several delivery wagons Brown operated across the Island.

 Preservation Long Island is grateful to the NYSCA/GHHN Conservation Treatment Grant Program administered by Greater Hudson Heritage Network with public funds from the New York State Council on the Arts for making this conservation treatment possible.
 Additional support for Long Island conservation projects was also provided by the Robert David Lion Gardiner Foundation.